kiriti-v/anrconcord/README.md

-# Emerging Artist Discovery Tool
+# Emerging Artist Discovery Tool - A&R Dashboard Demo for Concord Music Group

 A data-driven dashboard for A&R teams to discover and evaluate emerging music artists showing early signs of breakout success.